temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal activity fail: Fail an Activity

-Fail an Activity, marking it as having encountered an error during execution.
-Specify the Activity and Workflow IDs.
+Fail an Activity, marking it as having encountered an error.
+Specify the Activity and Workflow IDs:

 ```
 temporal activity fail \